lookMyCode/affiliate-backend/README.md

 ## Usage

-All queries get params in the body and returns response like it:
+All queries must have params in the body and returns response like it:
 `{
   statusCode: 200,
   statusText: 'OK',